colxi/live-template/README.md

 ```html
     <input type="text" lt-value="myModel.name">
 ```
-Performs a (two way) data binding with the provded model prooerty
+Performs a (two way) data binding with the provded model property

+## Reactive
+The two way data binding  automatically performed in the models,when declared, allows automatic updates in the DOM in real time.

+Any change in the DOM, will be reflected also, to the model(s), when necessary.